 If you're arrested or jailed, the Australian Government will do what it can to help you under our

 Consular Services Charter.
 But we can't get you out of trouble or out of jail.

 Penalties for possession, use or trafficking of illegal drugs are severe and can include heavy fines and lengthy terms of imprisonment in local jails.
-Other serious offences, including murder, sedition and spying, carry the death penalty.
+More information:

 It is illegal to photograph military zones, military assets and/or military personnel, transportation facilities and government buildings.